Zélie (given name): Etymology

 It has also been considered a French form of the flower name Azalea.
 The French word for the flower is azalée.

 It has also been considered a form of the name Célie, a French version of the name Celia, likely derived from the Latin caelum meaning heaven.

 The name is also considered a variant of Zelia, which is a Basque variant of Celia or a feminine version of the Greek name Zelos, meaning intense zeal.

 Popularity

-The name has gained in usage due to the recently canonized Roman Catholic saints Louis Martin and Marie-Azélie Guérin.
+The name has gained in usage due to the canonization of Roman Catholic saints Louis Martin and Marie-Azélie Guérin in 2015.